Belinhamesmo/inter-bootcamp/README.md

-- Requisitos e ambiente
+- Install

-- Visual Studio Code
+- clone the repository
-  Extensões:
+- run in the path where project is : `npm install`
-- Insomnia ou Postman
+- next, install all the necessary dependencies:
 ---
-Dependencias nescessárias
+Dependencies

 Express
 typescript -D